kkots/ggxrd_hitbox_overlay_2211/README.md

 Each project should have its own separate README.md.

 The `libpng` series of projects is an outside repository that we depend on.
-The reason reason this is a fork and not the original repository is because I needed to retarget its Visual Studio projects since I didn't have the older build tools.
+The reason this is a fork and not the original repository is because I needed to retarget its Visual Studio projects since I didn't have the older build tools.

 `imgui` is an outside project that we depend on, it's included in this mod as a git submodule.
 Please do not modify anything there and try not to update it using git fetch or git pull, unless you're ready to make corresponding changes in our mod.

 `detours` is Microsoft Detours library, also included as a git submodule.
-The reason this is a fork and not the original repository is because I needed to remove samples from compilation: the were giving troubles to some people.
+The reason this is a fork and not the original repository is because I needed to remove samples from compilation: they were giving trouble to some people.

 `zlib` is a compression library needed for libpng.
 It is included as a git submodule here.
 Please also refrain from modifying it.

+`JWasm` is an x86 assembler that supports MASM syntax.
+It is only needed to compile the asmhooks.asm file for the DLL part of the mod on Linux. <https://github.com/JWasm/JWasm> You won't find it in the project structure on Windows, because it only gets downloaded by the DLL project's build.py script on Linux.

 The dependency projects are better described in [Development dependencies](#development-dependencies).